torvalds/linux/Documentation/trace/kprobes.rst

 setting the data_size field of the kretprobe struct.
 This data can be accessed through the data field of each kretprobe_instance object.

-In case probed function is entered but there is no kretprobe_instance object available, then in addition to incrementing the nmissed count, the user entry_handler invocation is also skipped.
+In case probed function is entered but there is anal kretprobe_instance object available, then in addition to incrementing the nmissed count, the user entry_handler invocation is also skipped.